xAPPO/MQTT/README.md

 # a) Enabling inbuilt 'real' HE devices*  to publish and be controllable through MQTT

  From 'Apps' run the MQTT app again and select the way (topic structure) that you would like to use to publish your devices to MQTT.
- You have two choices - a 'Hubitat basic MQTT' topic structure or a "homie3 protocol"  one.
+ You have two choices - a 'Hubitat basic MQTT' topic structure or a "homie3 protocol" compatible one.
  N.B.
 Before final release I may remove 'Hubitat Basic' as the 'homie3' topic structure is much the same

 Hubitat Basic: